exercism/julia/exercises/concept/high-school-sweetheart/.docs/instructions.md

 # Instructions

-In this exercise, you are going to help high school sweethearts profess their love on social media by generating a unicode heart with their initial:
+In this exercise, you are going to help high school sweethearts profess their love on social media by generating a unicode heart with their initials:

 ```
 ❤ J.  +  M. ❤